Anyon braiding on a fractal lattice with a local Hamiltonian

-is the difference between the particle density for the ground state of $H+H_V$ with $M-1$ particles and the particle density for the ground state of $H$ with $M$ particles.
-We sum this quantity over a local region $\sigma_k$ around the position of the $k$th potential to obtain the change in the number of particles within $\sigma_k$.
-The region should be large enough to enclose the complete anyon, and here we take $\sigma_k$ to be the sites inside the dashed circles in Fig.\ \ref{DensityChargeSqSC}(b-c).
-Taking the charge of a particle to be $-1$, the anyon charges
+which we define as the difference between the particle density for the ground state of $H+H_V$ with $M-1$ particles and the particle density for the ground state of $H$ with $M$ particles.
+If the model is topological, we expect

-evaluate to $0.466$ for the square lattice and $0.480$ for the fractal lattice, which are close to the expected value $1/2$.
-Note that $Q_1=Q_2$ in both cases due to symmetry.
-That the charges are close to $1/2$ shows that there is some screening in the system, but this can happen also in the absence of topology.
-We therefore now turn to computing the exchange statistics.